Journey Music for Psychedelic Healing Playlists: Hammock — Nevertheless (2025)

 Ascent – Opening | BPM I (Oceanic Bliss)

 A reverent and ceremonial opener.
 The slow build and resonant low end create a grounded entry point that feels womb-like and safe.
-Works well for preparation or early onset, signaling that the journey is being held.
+A clear signal that the journey is being held.

 “In Distance Pavilion” (Track 2)

 Gentle layers with a subtle rhythmic sway.
-There is a slight stirring beneath the surface that supports the transition from settling into movement, without rushing the process.
+Something begins to stir beneath the surface, supporting the shift from settling into movement without rushing it.

 “You Get So Far Away” (Track 3)